 When infertility problems are more severe or the woman is older than 37, the most appropriate treatment is IVF.
 Below, we will comment on its most frequent indications:

-- women with low ovarian reserve.
+- Women with low ovarian reserve.

-- Blocked fallopian tubes or women with tubal ligation.
+- Blocked Fallopian tubes or women with tubal ligation.

 - Moderate or severe male factor: oligozoospermia, asthenozoospermia, teratozoospermia, etc.